How to manage critical control points for food safety

 In each of those examples, at least one risk factor could be potentially dangerous.
-Consider this step to be a more action-oriented follow-up to your hazard analysis.
+Consider this step a more action-oriented follow-up to your risk assessment and hazard analysis.
 You may already know where potential risks lie, but determining your critical control points creates a deeper understanding of what could happen.

 Establish critical limits

 Critical limits refer to specific numerical values that help you judge success or failure.
-For example, a critical limit in cold storage may be static food holding temperatures of 40°F. Remember that all of these metrics should be science-based to provide the most objective guidelines possible.
+For example, a critical limit in cold storage may be static food holding temperatures of 40°F for raw materials and finished products.
+Remember that these metrics should be science-based to provide the most objective guidelines possible.

 Another good aspect to keep in mind is that these limits should have a specific outcome.
-With the previous example around cold storage holding temperatures, you may specify:
+With the previous example around cold storage holding temperatures, you may specify the following:

 Cold storage holding temperatures must constantly stay between 33 and 40°F to prevent the spread of microorganisms that cause foodborne illness.